ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/query-index.dotnet.markdown

 {NOTE: }

-* Prior to this article, it is recommended that you first read this [Query Overview](../../client-api/session/querying/how-to-query).
+* Prior to this article, it is recommended that you first read the [Query Overview](../../client-api/session/querying/how-to-query).
-  For a basic indexes overview see this [Indexes Overview](../../studio/database/indexes/indexes-overview).
+  For a basic indexes overview see [Indexes Overview](../../studio/database/indexes/indexes-overview).

 ---